solana-foundation/developer-content/content/courses/connecting-to-offchain-data/oracles.md

 Some notable ones include:

 - [**Pyth**](https://www.pyth.network/price-feeds)
-  A trusted source for real-time market data, offering price feeds across various asset classes.
+  High-fidelity financial market data for DeFi applications, offering sub-second updates and confidence intervals.
 - [**Switchboard**](https://switchboard.xyz)
-  A decentralized oracle network providing customizable data feeds.
+  Multi-chain oracle protocol for building and using real-time data feeds, functions, and verifiable randomness.
 - [**Chainlink**](https://chain.link)
-  A widely-used oracle network that connects smart contracts with offchain data sources.
+  Decentralized oracle network providing secure offchain computations and real-world data across multiple blockchains.
 - [**DIA**](https://www.diadata.org/solana-price-oracles/)
-  A decentralized data platform for asset prices, providing transparent and verified data.
+  Open-source oracle platform delivering transparent and verified data for digital assets and traditional financial instruments.

 In this lesson, we'll be using **Switchboard**.
 However, the concepts are applicable to most oracles, so you should select the oracle provider that best